Some workers still unpaid after shutdown, dread what’s next

 A spokesman for the Department of Interior, which handles payroll for more than five dozen government offices, did not answer when asked how many workers were due back pay, but said a “small group of employees” had not received anything.
 Spokesman Russell Newell said others received “interim payments of back pay” that would be made up in the next pay period.

-The Census Bureau acknowledged Tuesday that about 250 employees, or 6 percent of its work force, had yet to receive back pay.
-A spokesman said they expected those workers to be paid by Friday.
+The Census Bureau acknowledged Wednesday that about 850 employees nationwide have yet to receive back pay or have only gotten a fraction of what they’re owed.
+A spokesman said they expected most of those workers to be paid by Friday.

 Other affected agencies include the Federal Aviation Administration, where two unions representing FAA workers said their members had not yet received all of their back pay.